-Notwithstanding article 13.03, the parties agree that the probation period for non-students appointed for a duration of at least three (3) months at half time (0.50 FTE) or more will be three (3) months.
+Notwithstanding article 13.03 in the TA Appendix, the parties agree that the probation period for non-students appointed for duration of at least three (3) months at half time (0.50 FTE) or more will be three (3) months.
 The University may extend this probationary period to a maximum of three additional (3) months following consultation with the Union.